Create a Laravel Middleware (Register & Use with Example)

 How to Create a Custom Middleware in Laravel?

-The Laravel middlewares are basically code logic contained inside a PHP class.
-A Laravel custom middleware can be created with artisan command when run in a Laravel project directory.
-The command to create a middleware is as below:
+The Laravel middlewares are basically code logics contained inside a PHP class.
+A Laravel custom middleware can be created with an artisan command by running it in a Laravel project directory.
+The command to create a middleware is as follows:

 php artisan make:middleware AuthenticateAPIRequest

-After running the above command a middleware class AuthenticateAPIRequest will be created in directory app/Http/Middleware of Laravel project.
-Then we add the logic to validate requests for API token header as below:
+After running the above command, a middleware class AuthenticateAPIRequest will be created in the directory app/Http/Middleware of the Laravel project.
+Then we add the logic to validate requests for the API token header as below:

 $apiToken.
-This token can be stored in .env file of Laravel project and which then can be defined inconfig/app.phpfile or any separate file of your choice. - Fetch and store the authorization header in a variable
+This token can be stored in the.envfile of the Laravel project, and then can be defined in theconfig/app.phpfile or any separate file of your choice. - Fetch and store the authorization header in a variable

-$authorizationHeaderfrom request. - Check if authorization is empty or if it does not match the token we have in project's .env file then throw JSON response error in an array with 401 error code.
+$authorizationHeaderfrom the request. - Check if authorization is empty or if it does not match the token we have in the project's

-$requestwhich will be passed to next middleware in sequence.
+$request, which will be passed to the next middleware in sequence.

 <?php